British colonists in North America in the late seventeenth century were greatly influenced by the political thought of ________.

-- It was agreed that a state’s slave population would be counted for purposes of representation but not for purposes of taxation.
+- It was agreed that a state’s enslaved population would be counted for purposes of representation but not for purposes of taxation.

-- It was agreed that a state’s slave population would be counted for purposes of taxation but not for purposes of representation.
+- It was agreed that a state’s enslaved population would be counted for purposes of taxation but not for purposes of representation.

-- It was agreed that 60 percent of a state’s slave population would be counted for purposes of both representation and taxation.
+- It was agreed that 60 percent of a state’s enslaved population would be counted for purposes of both representation and taxation.

 What does separation of powers mean?